Haleakalā. Yosemite. Mount Hood. The Moon. Joshua Tree. White Sands.

 But not the Moon.
 Only two people have ever, and perhaps will ever, step foot in that place.

-But we get to join them every time we turn the Digital Crown.
+And we get to join them every time we turn the Digital Crown.